shivamsom/Encryptor-Decryptor/README.md

 Used to encrpyt and decrypt text files

 `This program is based on Symmetric Key Encryption algorithm`
+### For Windows Only.
+Recommended Windows 7 or higher

 ## Steps to be followed:
 1. Open the application.